-Headlines of Articles Published on Russian Propaganda Social Media Outlets in Response to Saber Strike 2018
+Headlines of Articles Published on Russian Propaganda Social Media Outlets in Response to Saber Strike 2018 for military equipment transfer.

-Unfortunately, few people realize that Anglo-Saxons deploy a military contingent there, this contingent in particular, because the exercise and other exercises are just a cover for military equipment transfer.
 In fact, it is a direct confrontation with the Russian Federation.
 This loss is most immediate for the civilian population, as the level of security of the countries is close to zero.
 We cannot but react to this situation, therefore, prostitutes are happy, political prostitutes receive money from the Anglo-Saxons to trade their national interests.
-Wherever you look-prostitutes win.
+Where ever you look-prostitutes win.